KangasZ/EurekaHelper/README.md

 To access the main window, simply type any of the following commands: `/eurekahelper`, `/ehelper`, or `/eh`.
 All available commands are listed in the "About" tab.

 Leave a star ⭐ on this repository if you have enjoyed using the plugin!

-## Installation
-The plugin is available for download via the Dalamud Plugin Installer.
-Simply type `/xplugins` in-game and select EurekaHelper for installation.
-To opt in for testing versions (when available), right click EurekaHelper in the Plugin Installer and select `Receive plugin testing versions`.

 ## Commands
 Following is a list of all available commands for the plugin.